jacobrec/CMPUT-291-P1/README.md

 Our 291 project

+To run, go `./test.sh reload` or `./test.sh`
+Reload recreates the database, or creates one if its not there

 ## TODO
 - [ ] **Create Test data** This is super important
 - [x] Implement Login screen